primordialls/NanoGPT/README.md

 # NanoGPT
-from @karpathy, generating Suits dialogue
+from @karpathy, generating Suits dialogue.
+Decoder-Only Transformer

 ## Example
 suitsout.txt is an example of what the output looks like.
 It is essentially garbage but you can definitely pick out some suits-like trends